The ultimate guide to Small Freight Shipping with ease and confidence

 Shipping LTL freight is quite different than simply sending something by mail, but once you’ve found the right carrier, the process is fairly straightforward.
 Here, we’ll go over how to ship small freight with ease and confidence.

-Shipping Versus Freight Shipping
+Shipping vs. Freight Shipping

 Before you start looking at LTL freight shipping and start gathering your options, you need to first identify if your cargo can be shipped regularly or needs a freight option.
 If you have a parcel of up to 150 pounds, you can likely ship it via regular shipping with a shipping carrier like Fedex, UPS, or DHL.